Thank you for reading our post, please rate this article at the end.

 Meeting

-If you’re about to meet a vessel head-on, it’s called meeting.
+If you’re about to meet a vessel head-on, it’s called a meeting.

 Overtaking

-When you’re trying to pass or being passed by another vessel, it’s called overtaking.
+It’s called overtaking when you’re trying to pass or being passed by another vessel.

 Rules for Passing a Boat

-So, if you’re out in your Jon boat or any recreational boat for that matter, and you see a sailboat coming through, you need to give way.
+So, if you’re out in your Jon boat or any recreational boat and see a sailboat coming through, you need to give way.

 So, the first rule says that a sailing vessel will have the stand-on when it comes in course with a powered boat.
-Moreover, commercial boats that have fishing gear dropped into the water also stand on when held against any recreational boats.
+Moreover, commercial boats with fishing gear dropped into the water also stand on when held against any recreational boats.

-Furthermore, as I just mentioned, the passing rules depend on the boat type.
+Furthermore, as I mentioned, the passing rules depend on the boat type.
 We will now look at these rules by boat type.
-It will help you understand which idea to pass your boat on when you’re in such situations.
+It will help you understand which idea to pass your boat on.

 Rules for Motorized Boats